 “They took us down to the jail and then when we got there, they had the nerve to ask me for an autograph.“

 Black musicians, regardless of popularity, had to enter and leave clubs, restaurants and hotels through a backdoor.
 During the 1950s, one of the most popular venues was The Mocambo in Hollywood.
-Frank Sinatra made his L.A. debut at Mocambo in 1943, and it was frequented by Clark Gable, Charlie Chaplin, Humphrey Bogart and Lauren Bacall.
+Frank Sinatra made his Los Angeles debut at The Mocambo in 1943, frequented by Clark Gable, Charlie Chaplin, Humphrey Bogart and Lauren Bacall.